dlcastro/obrasgov/README.md

-# obrasgovR: An R Package for Accessing the Obrasgov API
+# obrasgov: An R Package for reading data from Obrasgov API

 ![R-CRAN-Badge](https://img.shields.io/badge/R-4.0%2B-blue.svg) ![License](https://img.shields.io/badge/License-MIT-green.svg)

-`obrasgovR` is an R package designed to simplify interaction with the Obrasgov API (<https://api.obrasgov.gestao.gov.br/obrasgov/api/swagger-ui/index.html#/>).
+`obrasgov` is an R package designed to simplify interaction with the Obrasgov API (<https://api.obrasgov.gestao.gov.br/obrasgov/api/swagger-ui/index.html#/>).
 It provides intuitive functions to extract data from all available endpoints, enabling analysts and researchers to access information on federal public works investment projects, financial execution, physical execution, and georeferencing directly within their R workflows.

-## Why use `obrasgovR`?
+## Why use `obrasgov`?

 * **Simplified Access**: Abstracts the complexity of HTTP requests and JSON handling.